Chaitalykundu/Web-Development/02-CSS/01-Basic/09-Border/Theory/04-border-color.md

+# Overview

+- Definition and Usage
+- Note
+- Constituent properties
+- Syntax
+- Example
+- Formal Definition
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `border-color` property is used to set the color of the four borders.

+&nbsp;

+&nbsp;

 | Property     | Description                  | Default value |
 | ------------ | ---------------------------- | ------------- |
 | border-color | set the color of the borders | currentcolor  |

+&nbsp;

 &nbsp;